rickosborne/cascades/md/06-1-1-awake.md

 # Awake

-"Lily."
+"Alex."

 Oh, hey, that's me.

-"Lily."
+"Alex."

 Why was someone hissing my name?
 And saying it with a weird accent.

-"Talk to me, girl."
+"Talk to me."
-Except it was _gihl_.
+That accent.
 Terry?

 I struggled to open my eyes.